bbqz007/zqt5/README.md

 goto my another project [if you are goinng to try, click KTL](https://github.com/bbqz007/KTL). download the app, size of 17M only.

-you can use this software to program qt window and run for fun.
+you can use KTL app to program qt window and run it for fun, regardless of any huge hard deployment.

 ## how to use